Global Search

 Shipments Tracking number, Description Inventory (Orders)

-The type-filter dropdown may also list a couple of detail-only types (credit memos, vendor credits) that the cross-entity search itself does not scan; those types still open from their own list pages.
+The type-filter dropdown may also list detail-only types (credit memos, vendor credits) that the cross-entity search itself does not scan; those types still open from their own list pages.

-• Each search returns up to a per-type limit — the Search page requests 25 per type.
+• Limits — the Search page returns up to 25 rows per entity type.

 Filters and exclusions

-• The optional entity-type filter restricts the search to one type and returns only that group.
+• The optional entity-type filter restricts the search to one type.

-• The date range bounds results by creation date using ISO YYYY-MM-DD bounds.
+• The date range bounds results by creation date.

 • Deleted and archived records are filtered out everywhere, and voided invoices are always excluded.